neldis93/Inventory-IT/README.md

 # Description

-This is a test project to automate an inventory of computer equipment, where it contains specifications of the equipments, change control, monitoring of the ticketing tool that I carry in my current job.
+This is a test project to automate an inventory of computer equipment, where it contains specifications of the equipments, change control, monitoring of the ticketing tool.

 # ⚡ Used Technologies
 - Django